discoverdata/datacamp-projects/visualizing-inequalities-in-life-expectancy/README.md

 Visualize I
 -----------

-A scatter plot is a useful way to visualize the relationship between two variables.
+A scatter plot is a useful way to visualize the relationship between the two variables.
 It is a simple plot in which points are arranged on two axes, each of which represents one of those variables.

 Let's create a scatter plot using `ggplot2` to represent life expectancy of males (on the x-axis) against females (on the y-axis).
-We will create a straightforward plot in this task, without many details.
+We will create a straightforward plot in this task, without much details.
 We will take care of these kinds of things shortly.

 ``` r
 # Plotting male and female life expectancy